solartempest/sofle/readme.md

 -   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
 -   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.

+### Tap and Other Features:
 -   Push left-shift + backspace to delete whole words.
 Right-shift + backspace to delete whole words in the opposite direction.
 -   Double tap layers to stay on a layer instead of momentary push.
 -   Adds key combo functionality.
 -   Symmetric modifiers (CMD/Super, Alt/Opt, Ctrl, Shift).

-## Compiling
+# Compiling

-Flash using the correct command below (or use QMK Toolbox like me):
+Compile with the command below:

 ```sh
 # for Elite C with Left Side Master builds